Not enough is known by researchers and policymakers about parenting among minority ethnic populations in the UK.

 - Many fathers wanted to have a close relationship with, and be a 'friend' to, their children and actively distanced themselves from what they saw as the 'typical Asian father', characterised as remote and authoritarian.

-The research By Sarah Salway and Punita Chowbey, Sheffield Hallam University, and Lynda Clarke, London School of Hygiene & Tropical Medicine.
+By Sarah Salway and Punita Chowbey, Sheffield Hallam University, and Lynda Clarke, London School of Hygiene & Tropical Medicine.

 Despite a strong interest in families among policymakers and researchers, there is limited understanding of family life and parenting in minority ethnic populations in the UK.

 This study explores the patterns and experiences of fathering young children (3 - 8 years) among four Asian religio-ethnic groups: Bangladeshi and Pakistani Muslims, Gujarati Hindus and Punjabi Sikhs.
 The study found both similarities and differences across the four groups as well as with prior findings for white British fathers.

 There was great consistency across age, migration and educational status in the ways men talked about what it means to be a father.
 Being a father was an important part of the identity of all but one of the men interviewed.
 The study identified four major dimensions of the fathering role:

 - material provider;

 Fathers, along with mothers, recognised the responsibility and commitment associated with 'being a father'.

 "That's my responsibility.
 It's my life.
 When you are single, you can do anything you want.
 But since he was born, I'm always, as I say, worried about him.
 I have to go and pick him up, make sure, this and that, all these things."
 (Gujarati father, India-born, 40-49 years, degree)

 Though income-earning arrangements differed considerably across the four groups, the 'material provider' dimension of the father's role was largely uncontested by all respondents – and for several men was the most prominent part of 'being a father'.